 Costs This ten day course costs R6000.00 per person.

 Course costs include:

-– All generous vegetarian lunches and teas as well as two dinners.
+– All generous vegetarian lunches, dinners and teas.

 Accommodation is not included.
 Accommodation options will be provided to you upon request of a booking form.

 Course duration The course takes place over ten full days, with a half-day off on the sixth day.

 Please note that the course is limited to 12 people!
 Along with the booking form you will also be furnished with accommodations options as well as a list of things you will need to bring with you on the course.
 We deal with applications on a first-come-first serve basis.
 Your place on the course is only confirmed on receipt of your deposit.

 The cutoff date for bookings and deposits is Friday 3 February 2017.
 Should you cancel after this date, we will retain your deposit, unless we can replace your space on the course.

 Should we cancel after this date, we will refund you in full.